Nayhane/thermostat/README.md

 ### Client

-Please put all your custom code in the `./client` directory.
-The only requirement we have is that you use React, other than that you can do what ever libraries you want.
-the client website will start at http://localhost:1234
+the client website start at http://localhost:1234

-Good luck and we are looking forward to see the results.